Bobby Zarem: Personal life

 Zarem never married and reportedly never had an intimate relationship.
 He said that not having a partner allowed him to devote more time to his work and be a better agent.

-For over thirty years, Zarem was a client of Czechoslovakian psychiatrist Samuel Lowy.
+For over thirty years, Zarem was a client of Czechoslovak psychiatrist Samuel Lowy.
 While he was in therapy, he often recommended Lowy to his friends.

 Zarem spoke about his psychological motivations for becoming a PR agent, telling Hamptons magazine, "I think that's why I did what I did.
 Not feeling that I had anything to communicate, I felt that if I made the rest of the world accept Dustin Hoffman and Ann-Margret and Cher, and all these people, then I would be accepted."
 He also said, "To be loved and accepted.
 I don't think there's any doubt that's one of the things I've always wanted most."

 Zarem died in his native Savannah on September 26, 2021, aged 84, from complications of lung cancer, the same disease that claimed his father.
 He was 4 days shy of his 85th birthday.